-Some projects use the same, detailed component in multiple places, and require the design of such a component to be tightly managed.
-You can create a reference architecture to reuse the architectural definition of a component in the same architecture model or across several architecture models.
-Create such a reference architecture using this procedure:
+An architecture reference provides a structure to create a hierarchical architectural system and further define subsystems using the component, port, connector paradigm in System Composer.
+Some projects use the same, detailed component in multiple places.
+The design of such a component must be tightly managed.
+You can create an architecture reference to reuse the architectural definition of a component in the same architecture model or across several architecture models.

 Provide a name for the model.
-By default, the reference architecture is saved in the same folder as the architecture model.
-Browse for or type the full path if you want to save it in a different folder.
+By default, the referenced architecture model is saved in the same folder as the architecture model.
+Browse for or enter the full path if you want to save the referenced model in a different folder.

 All architecture models can reference this new architecture model through linked components.

-You can use a reference architecture, saved in a separate file, by linking to it from a component.
+You can use an architecture model reference, saved in a separate file, by linking to it from a component.
 Right-click the component and select Link to Model.
 You can also use the Create Reference option in the element palette directly to create a component that uses a reference architecture.